Fun activities for kids in Cape Town this winter

 Visit the Planetarium

 Recently upgraded and renovated, the Planetarium and Digital Dome is a must-see for the family as this Cape Town institution now offers an immersive 360 ° for an all-new experience with the stars.
 With shows like “Tycho to the Moon” and “Asteroid – Mission Extreme”, you are in for a journey that combines science, physics and fun in a unique way that is both entertaining and educational.
 This is a fun and affordable experience for all ages.
-Check the website for show times.

 Three for one Table Mountain special